M66B/FairEmail/docs/FAQ-en-rGB.md

 The unread message count widget shows the number of unread messages either for all accounts or for a selected account, but only for the folders for which new message notifications are enabled.

-Tapping on the notification will synchronize all folders for which synchronization is enabled and will open:
+Tapping on the notification will synchronise all folders for which synchronisation is enabled and will open:

 * the start screen when all accounts were selected
 * a folder list when a specific account was selected and when new message notifications are enabled for multiple folders